Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

   + Click the *Variants* drop-down list and select the desired variant view.

-2. If desired adjust the displayed columns in the product list by following the steps below:
+2. If desired, adjust the displayed columns in the product list by following the steps below:
   + Click the [ ![Columns](/Assets/Icons/Columns.png "[Columns]") Columns (x)] button.
   + Click the *Column* drop-down list, select a column in the list and click the [ADD COLUMN] button to add the column to the columns displayed in the product list.
   + Click the ![Remove](/Assets/Icons/Cross03.png "[Remove]") (Remove) button next to a column name to remove the corresponding column from the product list.